AmannAnand/Customer-Churn-Prediction-using-Logistic-Regression/README.md

 •	Performed extensive Exploratory Data Analysis (EDA) to select the best features.

 •	Models were trained using logistic regression and evaluated using different evaluation metrics.
+The top_10_RFE model gave score of
+AUC-ROC=0.8118, Recall=0.2253 and outperformed all three models.

 ## :small_blue_diamond: Motivation/Purpose